yduf/yduf.github.io/_posts/2019-05-29-flood-fill.md

 ### [Jump Flood Algorithm (2006)](https://en.wikipedia.org/wiki/Jump_flooding_algorithm)

-a flooding algorithm used in the construction of Voronoi diagrams and distance transforms.
+A flooding algorithm used in the construction of Voronoi diagrams and distance transforms.

 Note that the 'Jump Flood Algorithm' is O(N log N) where N is the number of pixels.
 There is a better O(N) algorithm which can be parallelized over the number of rows/columns of an image, Unfortunately, it requires random access writes. - [HN](https://news.ycombinator.com/item?id=42595158)